Case Classes: General Information

 Case Classes

-In MYOB Advanced, a case class is a grouping entity for cases that share at least one common characteristic.
+In MYOB Acumatica, a case class is a grouping entity for cases that share at least one common characteristic.
 Case classes help you gather different sets of additional information about the cases in each class, and they can be used for reporting purposes and for providing default values during the data entry of individual cases.

 Case classes also make the creation of cases faster and more accurate.
 When a user is creating a case on the Cases (CR306000) form and selects a case class in the Summary area of the form, the system fills in the values that have been specified for the class; these default values can be overridden, if needed.